electron/electron/docs/api/browser-window.md

 * `filename` String

-__OS X Only:__ Sets the pathname of the file the window represents, and the icon of the file will show in window's title bar.
+Sets the pathname of the file the window represents, and the icon of the file will show in window's title bar.

+__Note__: This API is available only on Mac OS X.

 ### BrowserWindow.getRepresentedFilename()

-__OS X Only:__ Returns the pathname of the file the window represents.
+Returns the pathname of the file the window represents.

+__Note__: This API is available only on Mac OS X.

 ### BrowserWindow.setDocumentEdited(edited)

 * `edited` Boolean

-__OS X Only:__ Specifies whether the window’s document has been edited, and the icon in titlebar will become grey when set to `true`.
+Specifies whether the window’s document has been edited, and the icon in title bar will become grey when set to `true`.

+__Note__: This API is available only on Mac OS X.

 ### BrowserWindow.IsDocumentEdited()

-__OS X Only:__ Whether the window's document has been edited.
+Whether the window's document has been edited.

+__Note__: This API is available only on Mac OS X.

 ### BrowserWindow.openDevTools()